meghna-cse/cloakdocs-web-app/README.md

 # cloakdocs-web-app

-This project is a web application built using **Streamlit** that allows users to upload images, draw masks on them, and download the masked images.
+This project is a web application built using **Streamlit** that allows users to upload images, draw masks on them, and download masked images.
 The application supports common image formats like JPG, JPEG, and PNG.

 ## 🚀 Features